J-Sok/us_education_analysis/README.md

 ![School is cool!](https://www.acs.org/content/acs/en/education/policies/middle-and-high-school-chemistry/classroom/_jcr_content/bottomContent/columnsbootstrap/column1/image.scale.medium.jpg/1574355187340.jpg)

 ## Objective
 United States education is ranked above average in the world, but still lags behind countries in Asia and Europe in terms of academic performance.
-Scores are decent, but with the resources available to each State, the objective of this analysis is to unveil any unusual or interesting patterns in US Education data.
+The objective of this analysis is to unveil any unusual or interesting patterns in US Education data, which could aid to ameliorate education in the United States.

 ## Key Questions
 - Which US States/Regions retain the most students from Pre-K to 12th Grade?